CastraRegina/Raspinstall/README.md

 # Raspinstall
-Personal guide to installing and setting up my Raspberry Pi.
+Personal guideline to installing and setting up a Raspberry Pi.
 Scripts should be [idempotent](https://en.wikipedia.org/wiki/Idempotence):
     Regardless of how many times the script is again executed with the same input, the output must always remain the same.
 # Steps to do on your local Linux-PC